chanijung/reid-strong-baseline/README.md

+# Deep Person Re-Identification with Camera-Label Based Batch Hard Mining

+This is the code for the report *Deep Person Re-Identification with Camera-Label Based Batch Hard Mining*.
+The report is also uploaded in this repository as a pdf.

+This work is about improving the person re-identification baseline model introduced in *A Strong Baseline and Batch Normalization Neck for Deep Person Re-identification (Luo et al.,2019)* by adding a new triplet mining technique that uses camera-ID label of the training data.

+The codes are expanded on a [reid-strong-baseline](https://github.com/michuanhaohao/reid-strong-baseline) (michuanhaohao, 2020.04.23).

-# Bag of Tricks and A Strong ReID Baseline
+## Bag of Tricks and A Strong ReID Baseline

 Bag of Tricks and A Strong Baseline for Deep Person Re-identification.
 CVPRW2019, Oral.